department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 <div class="feature" markdown="1">

 ### Can I get education benefits?
-You can get education benefits if you're the child or spouse of a Servicemember who:
+You may qualify for education benefits if you're the child or spouse of a Servicemember who:
 - Died in the line of duty after September 10, 2001, **or**
 - Is missing in action or was captured in the line of duty by a hostile force, **or**
 -	Was detained (held) by force while in the line of duty by a foreign government or power, **or**
 -	Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability, and is likely to be discharged for that disability.
 A service-connected permanent and total disability is a disability resulting from your service that doesn't go away.

-You can get education benefits if you're the child or spouse of a Veteran who:
+You may qualify for education benefits if you're the child or spouse of a Veteran who:
 - Is permanently and totally disabled due to a service-connected disability, **or**
 -	Died while on active duty or as a result of a service-connected disability

-You can get education benefits if you qualify for a transfer of Post-9/11 GI Bill benefits.
+If you're a dependent who doesn't meet the above criteria, you may still qualify for education benefits if the Veteran or Servicemember transferred some or all of their Post-9/11 GI Bill entitlement to you while they were on active duty.

 ### Who's covered?